MengxingLiu/anatROIs/README.md

 docker run --rm -ti \
     -v </path/to/input/data>:/input/flywheel/v0/input/anatomical \
     -v </path/for/output/data>:/output \
-    garikoitz/freesurfer-ROI:<version-tag>
+    -v </path/for/example_config.json>:/flywheel/v0/config.json
+    garikoitz/anatROIs:<version-tag>
 ```

 #### Usage Notes ####
-* You must mount the directory (using the `-v` flag) which contains your anatomical data (nifti or dicoms) in the container at `/input/flywheel/v0/input/anatomical` and also mount the directory where you want your output data stored at `/output`, see the example above.
+* You must mount the directory (using the `-v` flag) which contains your anatomical data (nifti) in the container at `/input/flywheel/v0/input/anatomical` and also mount the directory where you want your output data stored at `/output`, see the example above.
-* Configuration options (including the license key) must be set in the `manifest.json` file **before building** the container.
+* Configuration options (including the license key) must be set in the `example_config.json` file **before building** the container.